For readers who want more details before diving in

 Q: Violence or other traumatic experiences?

 The narrow miss one character has in Subversive continues to affect other characters’ emotions and actions in this book.
 Several characters’ lives are endangered, one seriously.
-No main characters are killed (people or animals); one secondary character dies off-screen.
-If you can handle Harry Potter and the Order of the Phoenix, you should be OK with the level of violence in Radical.
+No main characters are killed; one secondary character dies off-screen.

 The scene that could be the most distressing for readers involves a discussion of past trauma: One character recounts (not in extended detail) the sexual abuse they endured, starting at age twelve.
 The character’s brother was the abuser.